-In April 2019, our board of directors approved a grant of options to purchase 100,000 shares of our common stock to Mr. Goldman to be effective upon the effectiveness of the registration statement for this offering.
-The exercise price per share is equal to the offering price of our common stock in the offering to which this prospectus relates.
+In April 2019, our board of directors approved a grant of options to purchase 100,000 shares of our common stock and will grant additional options to purchase 5,000 shares of our common stock to Mr. Goldman, in each case to be effective upon the effectiveness of the registration statement for this offering.
+The exercise price per share will be equal to the initial public offering price of our common stock in the offering to which this prospectus relates.
 The options will vest over four years, with 25% vesting on the one year anniversary date of the effectiveness of the registration statement, subject to Mr. Goldman's continued service through the applicable vesting date.